SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 explanation with the identity ID in square brackets.
 These numbers are simply syntactic sugar to ease debugging and make traces easier to understand.
 Underneath the hood, every test in a condition has a pointer to more complicated identity data structure that will be discussed in more detail in Section [Identity Assignment and Propagation](#identity-assignment-and-propagation) on the identity graph.

 ![Note that the two rows on the bottom indicate when each component occurs during Soar’s processing.](Images/chunking-ebc-components.png)

 ### The Five Main Components of Explanation-Based Chunking

 1.  **Identity analysis**
     This component determines which variables in an explanation trace share the same identity.
 It also determines which identities are ineligible for variablization because they were tested against literal values in some rules.
 Note that this component has two distinct mechanisms that occur at very different times.
 The first mechanism, identity propagation, occurs constantly while problem- solving in the substate.
 The second mechanism, identity graph manipulation, occurs during the learning episode.
 2.  **Relevant operator selection knowledge tracking** This component also occurs before the learning episode.
-Whenever an operator is se- lected, it analyzes what rule firings contributed necessary operator selection preferences and caches them in all rule instances that tests that operator.
+Whenever an operator is selected, it analyzes what rule firings contributed necessary operator selection preferences and caches them in all rule instances that tests that operator.
 3.  **Constraint tracking**
     This component keeps track of every value or relational constraint (e.g. `<>
     <x>,>= 3.14,<< disjunction of constants >>`) placed on the various variables
     that share an identity.
 It is used by the rule formation component to make sure that the learned rule only fires when all constraints required are met.
 4.  **Operationality analysis**
     This component determines which conditions in an explanation trace tested working memory elements in a superstate.
 The rule formation component will use these conditions as a basis for the left-hand side of the chunk.
 While it does have a few key new differences, this is the one step that is similar to previous versions of chunking.
-1. **Rule Formation**
+5.  **Rule Formation**
     The above four components performed the analysis that EBC needs to form a general but correct rule.
 This final component uses the results of that analysis to actually build the new rule.
 This is a complex component that has seven different stages.
 If a valid rule is created, Soar immediately adds the rule to production memory.

 The following sections will describe each component in more detail.